Dr Anna Seale

 I trained in paediatrics, and subsequently epidemiology and public health, with a focus on infectious diseases in maternal, child and newborn health.

-I am now pursing my interests as a Wellcome Trust Career Development Fellow, working on the aetiology of maternal infection and their association with stillbirth in Ethiopia (Haramaya University) and Kenya (KEMRI-Wellcome Trust Research Programme).
-My work in Ethiopia is based at a new Child Health and Mortality Prevention Surveillance site in Harar (www.champshealth.org) where LSHTM is developing a collaborative programme of research with Haramaya University.
+I am a Wellcome Trust Career Development Fellow, and through this I am investigating the aetiology of maternal infection and its association with stillbirth in Ethiopia (Haramaya University) and Kenya (KEMRI-Wellcome Trust Research Programme).
+My work in Ethiopia is based at a new Child Health and Mortality Prevention Surveillance site, which I initiated for LSHTM in 2017, developing a partnership with Haramaya University.

 I contribute to several diploma and masters programmes on neonatal infection.
 I am also a co-editor of the Oxford Handbook of Tropical Medicine (4th edition).

-My research interests are in infectious diseases in the perinatal period, and surveillance of infectious diseases.
+My research interests are in infectious diseases in the perinatal period, surveillance and oubreak response for infectious diseases.